 Visualization is such a powerful technique that Olympic athletes learn how to harness it for peak performance.
 It works for average people, too.
 Set a small fitness goal, then imagine yourself doing it as clearly and as often as you can.
-Visualization can help you believe in yourself, and belief can be a step toward success! an internal locus of control, using visualization and self-talk, and getting encouragement from supportive people.
+Visualization can help you believe in yourself, and belief can be a step toward success!
+An internal locus of control, using visualization and self-talk, and getting encouragement from supportive people.

 LOCUS OF CONTROL Who do you believe is controlling your life?
 Is it your parents, friends, or school?
 Is it “fate”?
 Or is it you?
 Locus of control refers to the figurative place a person designates as the source of responsibility for the events in his or her life.
-People who believe they are in control of their own lives are said to have an internal locus of control.
-Those who believe that factors beyond their control determine the course of their lives are said to have an external locus of control.

 Photo Gallery of Fitness Tips